The Best 50 Things to Do in Edinburgh

 General admission is free; you only have to pay to enter the greenhouses, which costs 5.50 euros, and there, you can see more than 2000 types of plants from different parts of the world.

-The Scottish National Gallery of Modern Art preserves and exhibits Scotland’s modern and contemporary art collection.
+The Scottish National Gallery of Modern Art preserves and exhibits Scotland’s modern and contemporary art collections.
 It is composed of the Dean Gallery and the Gallery of Modern Art.

 Dean Village is a very picturesque village bordering the River Leith; it was founded in the 12th century by the monks of Holyrood Abbey.